 This metric represents intention of consumers to acquire credit in the form of Personal Finance, Credit Card, or Mortgage.

-The percentage change in the loan amount sought through credit application also increased by +57%, significantly greater than the increase in the same period last year (2019 Q3: 11%).
-This was due to the increase in application amounts across all categories – credit card (+123%), personal finance (+61%), and mortgage (+39%), compared to last quarter.
+Meanwhile, the percentage change in the loan amount sought through credit application also went up by +45% which is significantly higher than that of the last quarter (2021 Q2: -35%) yet slightly lower compared to same quarter in previous year (2020 Q3: +57%).
+This was due to the increase in application amounts across all product types—Personal Finance +42%, Credit Card +63%, and Mortgage +56%.

 Consumer Credit Performance:

 This metric indicates the volume of consumer loan as of the reporting quarter reflecting an active credit market.